About SBA 504 Loans

 SBA 504 Debt Refinancing Program

 The 504 Debt Refinancing Program has been reauthorized as a permanent part of the 504 Program and the SBA started processing applications effective June 24, 2016.
 Bay Colony Development is ready to assist you in determining if your project is eligible under the 504 Refinance regulations and to help you structure your loan to meet your business needs.
 Call us today and speak with one of our business development officers.

 Program Highlights —

 - The business operations must be at least 2 years old with no significant changes to ownership during that period.

 - The loan(s) to be refinanced must be commercial loans, be at least 6-months old, and current on all payments (no more than 30 days past due) during the past 6 months.

 - For projects that include cash out for eligible business expenses (contact us to discuss eligible business expenses) the maximum loan to value (LTV) is 85%, of which a maximum of 20% of the project can be for eligible business expenses.

-- Existing government backed loans (SBA 504, 7A, USDA loans) are not qualified debt to be refinanced.
+- Existing government backed loans (SBA 504, 7A, USDA loans) are qualified debts to be refinanced.

 - Property Occupancy must be 51% at the time of application and meet all other SBA 504 eligibility requirements.